 Personal: Born on June 25, 1992 in Cali, Colombia • Daughter of Luis Fernando Manzi and Patricia Tenorio • Has an older sister, Gabriela • Valedictorian of her senior class • Earned AP honors in physics and chemistry • Enjoys water skiing • Born and raised in the second happiest place on the planet according to the August 2007 issue of Ode magazine • Speaks Spanish and English • First CU tennis student-athlete in the program from Colombia.

-In the Classroom: College major is chemical engineering • 2011-12 Pac-12 Academic second team • Awarded the team's Academic MVP (highest G.P.A.) her freshman year • Named a 2010-2011 Intercollegiate Tennis Association (ITA) Scholar-Athlete (equivalent to being named an academic All-American).
+In the Classroom: College major is chemical engineering • 2012-13 and 2011-12 Pac-12 Academic second team • Awarded the team's Academic MVP (highest G.P.A.) her freshman year • Named a 2010-2011 Intercollegiate Tennis Association (ITA) Scholar-Athlete (equivalent to being named an academic All-American).